hillmanation/CUCM-Device-Manager/README.md

 # Install

-No install required, simply download the 'Jabber Device Manager.exe' for the executable or 'Jabber-Device-Manager-GUI.ps1' and run either on a machine with the Active Directory Powershell module installed.
+No install required, simply download the 'CUCM Device Manager.exe' for the executable or 'CUCM-Device-Manager-GUI.ps1' and run either on a machine with the Active Directory Powershell module installed.
 The function of both are identical, the exe is just packaged for convenience.

 # Operation